FAQs

 Can I ask for a refund?

 If you have paid and submitted your application form and have completed the work request, we have completed the work instruction therefore no refunds are applicable.
-If you pay for the DBS check and decide not to start the process such as submitting the Application form or the Digital ID then you can contact our Customer Support team at 01942 609 365 or enquiries@criminalrecordsservices.com requesting a refund, working hours are Monday to Friday 9.00-16.30 (excluding Bank Holidays).
+If you pay for the DBS check and decide not to start the process such as submitting the Application form or the Digital ID then you can contact our Customer Support team at 01942 602176 or support@dbschecks.com requesting a refund, working hours are Monday to Friday 9.00-16.30 (excluding Bank Holidays).
+Please see our Terms and Conditions for full details of our refund process.

 Can I upgrade from a Basic DBS to a Standard DBS or an Enhanced DBS?